Zen-Possum/TA-Admin-Tools/README.md

-# TA-Mod-Bot
+# TA-Admin-Tools
-A collection of Python scripts to moderate Team Australia on chess.com.
+A collection of Python scripts to assist admins in moderating Team Australia on chess.com.

 **TODO**
-* Clean up earlier files
-* HermesBot
+* Expand HermesBot
-  * Update
-  * Make compatible with bold, italics and images
   * Implement a GUI
   * Randomness and variable clearing
 * Integrate with Google Sheets
-* Write a script to find members in multiple state clubs
+* Fully automate a match monitor program